LuisFer108/Programming-Languages-and-Paradigms-Practice-No.-1-Functional-Programming/README.md

 #### Test results

-You can run this tests by yourself in the program with the function `testRemData`-
+You can run this tests by yourself in the program with the function `testRemData`

 ```
 Input: